-The Chemical Data Reporting (CDR) Rule requires manufacturers (including importers) to submit information on the chemical they produce domestically or import into the United States during the principal reporting year.
+The Chemical Data Reporting (CDR) Rule requires manufacturers (including importers) to report information on the chemical substances they produce domestically or import into the United States during the principal reporting year.
 For the 2012 submission period, reporters provided 2011 manufacturing, processing, and use data and 2010 production volume data for their reportable chemical substances.

 - Learn about the 2012 CDR Results

 Access the Data -- Two Options

 - Search EPA's Chemical Data Access Tool (CDAT) for basic information by categories, including chemical name and company.

 - Download the public version of the CDR database into an Access data file.

 The deadline for CDR submissions for the 2012 reporting period ended on August 13, 2012.
 EPA is continuing to provide support to companies through a range of resources: